 - decluttering the planning process by simply repeating what has worked time and time again.
 Rinse and repeat!

 Decluttering after Christmas, review all your preparatory actions.
-Consider all the steps, will save you thinking time and energy next year.
+Considering all the steps, that will save you thinking time and energy next year.

 2. Pack Stuff Up

 There’s a need to physically declutter.
 Having your stuff piled up around your home stagnates your energy.

 Find a permanent home for it.
 Don’t move items around your space.
 When you don’t dedicate a space for an item, there is an element of disrespect for the abundance you have received.